svpino/ml.school/README.md

 4. More features in a dataset increase a model's development and maintenance time.

 #### Question 1.5
-Which of the following statements about using active learning to generate labels is not true?
+Which of the following statements about using active learning to generate labels is untrue?

 1. Active learning involves iteratively selecting the most informative samples for labeling to improve the model's performance.
 2. Active learning can lead to cost savings as it often requires fewer labeled samples to build a good model.